lucas-naman/flask-scraping/README.md

-# REST API With Flask & MongodbAtlas & Google App Engine
+# REST API With Flask & Google Firebase & Google App Engine

 > API to scrap a web site